Python

 Fence

 We often want to find the contents of a fence.
 One way to do that is to find those elements whose range falls within the fence range.
-I wrote a fence helper class fence_helper to help.
+I wrote a fence_helper class to add some useful methods.

 For the purpose of this article, my primary reason for writing the helper is to get the range of a rectangular fence. fence_helper.get_fence_points() performs that task, whether the fence is defined by points or uses a DGN element.